-In addition, students at smaller college may not find an organization they want, but can step up and create an organization.
+In addition, students at smaller colleges may not find an organization they want but can step up and create an organization.

 Every college has something great to offer, no matter the size of the student population.
 Since the different college sizes can offer the same opportunities, just in a different way, how should you choose the types of colleges to consider?